etrnote/BigDataLecture/README.md

-7. Start a new notebook by running `jupyter-lab`
+7. Start a new notebook by running `jupyter-lab` or if that doesn't work: `python -m jupyterlab`